iundd/a11y_me_video/README.md

 ### Tab Main Video

 * Language (controls, subtitles)
-  * Select the language of the controls and the subtitle file (if available) of the video player here.
+  * Select the language of the controls and the subtitles file (if available) of the video player here.

     The *Default* setting means that the settings on the page are used automatically.